agoncal/agoncal-articles/2021-06-QutePanache/README.md

-# qute-panache Project
+# A Qute Way to Visualise Data with Panache

-Code for the article [A Qute Way to Visualise Data with Panache](https://antoniogoncalves.org/2021/01/12/merry-chistmas-and-happy-fallback-with-microprofile).
+Code for the article [A Qute Way to Visualise Data with Panache](https://antoniogoncalves.org/2021/06/07/a-qute-way-to-visualise-data-with-panache/).

 ## Running the Sample